Start My Answer

 Let's consider an example.

-SoloSuit can help you make the right affirmative defense, in the right way.
+SoloSuit can help you make the right affirmative defense in the right way.

 3. File the Answer in court and send a copy to the plaintiff

 After you've drafted your Answer document, you should file it in the court and send a copy to the plaintiff (in other words, the attorney representing Account Services).
 Keep in mind that you have 14-35 days to file your Answer in court, depending on which state you live in.
-If you miss the deadline to respond, you run the risk of losing the case by default.
+If you miss the deadline to respond, you risk losing the case by default.
 Make sure to file your Answer as soon as possible to avoid default judgment.

 SoloSuit can help you file an Answer in all 50 states.